ReflxctionDev/ArmorStandAnimation/README.md

 A small framework for playing armor stand animations generated from Blender

-Check this tutorial that exhaustivelyexplains the concept:
+Check this tutorial that exhaustively explains the concept:

 [![Tutorial](https://img.youtube.com/vi/QrI1A568HvQ/0.jpg)](https://www.youtube.com/watch?v=QrI1A568HvQ)